kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 ### API Changes

-Container resource requests & limits can now be mutated by via the `/resize` pod subresource.
+Container resource requests & limits can now be mutated via the `/resize` pod subresource.
-PodStatus is extended to show the resources allocated for and applied to the Pod and its Containers.
+PodStatus is extended to show the resources applied to the Pod and its Containers.

-Thanks to the above:
 * Pod.Spec.Containers[i].Resources becomes purely a declaration, denoting the **desired** state of Pod resources
-* Pod.Status.ContainerStatuses[i].AllocatedResources (new field, type
-  v1.ResourceRequirements) denotes the Node resources **allocated** to the Pod and its Containers, or the **Kubelet's desired** state of Pod resources.
 * Pod.Status.ContainerStatuses[i].Resources (new field, type
   v1.ResourceRequirements) shows the **actual** resources held by the Pod and its Containers.
 * Pod.Status.Resize (new field, type map[string]string) explains what is
   happening for a given resource on a given container.

-When the Kubelet admits a pod initially or admits a resize, all resource requirements from the spec are copied to AllocatedResources.
-The actual resources are reported by the container runtime in some cases, and for all other resources are copied from the AllocatedResources.
+The actual resources are reported by the container runtime in some cases, and for all other resources are copied from the latest snapshot of allocated resources.
 Currently, the resources reported by the runtime are CPU Limit (translated from quota & period), CPU Request (translated from shares), and Memory Limit.

 Additionally, a new `Pod.Spec.Containers[i].ResizePolicy[]` field (type `[]v1.ContainerResizePolicy`) governs whether containers need to be restarted on resize.
 See [Container Resize Policy](#container-resize-policy) for more details.

+#### Allocated Resources

+When the Kubelet admits a pod initially or admits a resize, all resource requirements from the spec are cached and checkpointed locally.
+When a container is (re)started, these are the requests and limits used.

+The alpha implementation of In-Place Pod Vertical Scaling included `AllocatedResources` in the container status, but only included requests.
+This field will remain in alpha, guarded by the separate `InPlacePodVerticalScalingAllocatedStatus` feature gate, and is a candidate for future removal.
+With the allocated status feature gate enabled, Kubelet will continue to populate the field with the allocated requests from the checkpoint.

+See [`Alternatives: Allocated Resources`](#allocated-resources-1) for alternative APIs considered.

 #### Subresource